ankitbioinfo/ankitbioinfo/README.md

 🛠️ Skills:

-Throughout my research journey, I've acquired a versatile skill set spanning machine learning, quantitative biology, image analysis, spatial biology, spatial transcriptomics, single cell RNA sequencing, neighborhood analysis, and the quantification of cell/nuclei and tissue morphological properties (volume, surface area, sphericity, principal component orientation, and many more).
+Throughout my research journey, I've acquired a versatile skill set spanning machine learning, quantitative biology, image analysis, spatial biology, spatial transcriptomics, single-cell RNA sequencing, cellular neighborhood analysis, and the quantification of cell/nuclei morphological properties (volume, surface area, sphericity, principal component orientation, and many more).

 📄 Learn More:

-If you'd like to explore my credentials in more detail, feel free to peruse my [CV.](https://github.com/ankitbioinfo/interestingLinks/blob/master/CV_ankit2.pdf)
+If you'd like to explore my credentials in more detail, feel free to contact me at linkedin.com/in/ankit-agrawal-spatial-omics/

 Thank you for visiting my GitHub profile!
 If you have any questions or want to collaborate on fascinating research projects, don't hesitate to reach out.
 Let's unlock the mysteries of biology and data together! 🌟